 As Project Associate, Dastan assists the implementation of the Global Anti-Torture Evidence (GATE) Project, funded by the Ministry of Foreign Affairs of the Netherlands.
 He previously worked as Advocacy Associate at the IRCT Secretariat in Copenhagen and has work experience in the European Union as well as with IRCT member Freedom From Torture.
 He holds a Bachelor’s Degree from the University of Dundee and a Master’s Degree from the University of Oxford.

 Melissa PaintouxEuropean Affairs Officer

-As European Affairs Officer, Melissa advocates towards EU institutions for increased consideration of torture-related issues in EU internal and external policies.
-She is responsible for mobilising EU support and funding for IRCT projects and initiatives.
+As an European Affairs Officer, Melissa advocates towards EU institutions for increased consideration of torture-related issues in EU internal and external policies.
 In addition, she supports IRCT members in relation to their collaboration with EU institutions.
+In 2019, Melissa has been appointed as an expert for European Asylum Support Office (EASO) working group for the development of an EASO Practical Tool on Vulnerability Assessment.
 Before joining the IRCT, Melissa worked in the refugee sector in France and the UK for several years.
 She managed projects and partnerships related to migrants' health and specialised in vulnerability and special needs issues.
 She also gained experience in public policy-making in Canada.
 Melissa holds a Master’s Degree in Conflict Analysis and Peacebuilding from Sciences Po Lille and a MSc in Global Migration studies from University College London.